-If you are unable to attend a webinar, please email adrienne at firstname.lastname@example.org as soon as you can.
+If you are unable to attend a webinar, please email adrienne at email@example.com as soon as you can.
 We will not accept cancellations within 1 hour of the webinar start time.
 If your cancellation is received prior to 1 hour before the event, we are happy to move you into another webinar or issue a refund.
-We do not record our webinars.
+Please check make sure you know how long the webinar recording is available for.
+Most events are recorded and access is granted for up to 5 days.
 We will no longer offer transfers to other classes if you miss the webinar.

 Missed webinar policy-